-Before we dwell into details about the treatment process of epididymal cysts, let us first know about what is an epididymal cyst.
+Before we dwell into details about the treatment process of epididymal cysts, let us first know what is an epididymal cyst.
 And even before that, what is a cyst?
-A cyst is a small bulge which is filled with fluid and it can grow almost anywhere in the body.
+A cyst is a small bulge that is filled with fluid and it can grow almost anywhere in the body.

 Men usually develop these around the age of 40.
 It can occur in children as well but that is rare and happens before they become teenagers.

 Symptoms of epididymal cyst:

 • Usually are entirely pain-free.